 Among those who experience PTSD due to severe traumatic events are veterans of war, emergency and disaster workers, first responders, victims of domestic violence, women and men who were physically and/or sexually abused as children, rape victims, victims of human trafficking, those who have lost family members suddenly such as in an accident, those who have witnessed community violence, those who have lost everything in storm or fire related destruction, those who have lost a cherished marriage partner to death or divorce, and those who have experienced loss of freedom, health, financial security, occupation, or identity.

 The number of diagnosed cases of PTSD in the military has already jumped 50% in the past year – and that’s just diagnosed cases.
 It is estimated that at least half of veterans, and perhaps more of active duty personnel, who have PTSD do not report it for fear of being stigmatized as "mental patients" or because they believe there is no real cure.
+First responders also often avoid seeking treatment due to the perceived stigma, fear of career repercussions, and difficulty accessing effective mental health services.

-Currently used treatments, such as cognitive therapy, various forms of desensitization, meditation or imagery techniques, Prolonged-exposure therapy, Stress-inoculation training, Eye Movement Desensitization and Reprocessing (EMDR), group therapy and medications used to treat PTSD are not providing relief quickly or effectively enough.
+Currently used non-drug treatments, such as cognitive therapy, various forms of desensitization, meditation or imagery techniques, Prolonged-exposure therapy, Stress-inoculation training, Eye Movement Desensitization and Reprocessing (EMDR), group therapy and medications used to treat PTSD are not providing relief quickly or effectively enough.

 These therapies are designed to minimize the intrusion, avoidance, and hyperarousal symptoms of PTSD by some combination of re-experiencing and working through trauma-related memories and emotions and teaching strategies for managing trauma-related stressors.
 And, while most of these methods provide some relief, the dropout and non-response rates in studies of these current empirically supported treatments for PTSD reveal that these therapies do not successfully treat a large percentage of patients (Schottenbauer et al. 2008).